Study Advanced Business Analytics Concepts During Your MSBA

 Data collection, analysis, interpretation and application are at the heart of the tactical and strategic decisions made by corporations to accelerate forward progress.
 The growing field of business analytics requires academically trained big data analysts to assist organizations in making these decisions.
-You can enhance your career qualifications by earning your Master of Science in Business Analytics at Grand Canyon University.
+You can position yourself for possible career advancement by earning your Master of Science in Business Analytics (MSBA) at Grand Canyon University (GCU).

-During your studies, you will learn to refine your communication skills to convey key concepts and information to all stakeholders.
+During your MSBA studies, you will be taught to refine your communication skills to convey key concepts and information to all stakeholders.
 Examine creative problem-solving methods in the organizational environment.
 The MS in Business Analytics curriculum integrates the Christian worldview.
 Students are encouraged to identify as servant leaders who apply the transformative nature of data analytics for the betterment of their communities.
-Examine Christian-minded solutions to ethical dilemmas, and consider the regenerative and innovative qualities of moral practices.
+Examine Christian-minded solutions to ethical dilemmas and consider the regenerative and innovative qualities of moral practices.

-Students gain a deeper understanding of descriptive, predictive and prescriptive analytics as they study key concepts like statistical language, data mining and data visualization.
+MSBA students will have the opportunity to gain a deeper understanding of descriptive, predictive and prescriptive analytics as they study key concepts like statistical language, data mining and data visualization.
 Critical thinking, mathematics and computing skills blend in hands-on, project-based learning experiences.
-In courses such as Intermediate Database Applications, Applied Analytics for Businesses and Data Mining, students gain the following core competencies:
+In the courses throughout this program, the following core competencies will be covered:

 - The principles and relative advantages of object-oriented and object-relational databases